-Whether we are talking about cars, boats, rv's, or airplanes, when it comes to the difference between waxes and sealants can be simplified by the difference in ingredients.
-As a rule, any product that is made using mostly or entirely of synthetic ingredients, will be labeled as a sealant.
-Now days, most products represent a combination of both synthetic and natural wax ingredients.
+Whether we are talking about cars, boats, rv's, or airplanes; the difference between waxes and sealants can be simplified by the difference in ingredients.
+As a rule, any product that is made using mostly or entirely of synthetic ingredients, will be labeled as a sealant and will be in liquid form.
+Most products today represent a combination of both synthetic and natural wax ingredients.
 But ultimately the way a product is labeled is not always entirely correct and is in the hands of the manufacturer; which means you will always be required to read product labeling in order to determine what you are getting.

 So which do think is better; shopping for the best boat wax or the best boat sealant?

 Hard to say.
 I am not a chemical engineer and just like you I am limited to what is told by the manufacturers.
 I have read endless studies and reports and I find compelling evidence to suggest that due to the nature of gelcaot/fiberglass boats, that a synthetic sealant will offer the better alternative for protection.
 Since most people are looking to wax their boats as little as possible, it would make sense to find a product that will last the longest.
 And since gelcoat/fiberglass is very porous unlike that of clear coat car paint, it also stands to reason that we need to think differently than we would when trying to find the best wax for your car.